flugi-eng/flugi-eng/README.md

-## 👋 Hey there, I'm Adrian!
+## 👋 Hey there, I'm Adrian [🇩🇪]!

 🎓 16 years old | Newbie in the coding world

-💻 Currently diving into the world of insert programming languages or technologies
+💻 Currently diving into the world of insert programming languages and technologies

 🌱 Always eager to learn.
 Let's build something awesome together!